amiya-pattnaik/webdriverIO-with-jasmineBDD/README.md

 ### Installation

-This project is tested on ***Node 6.10.0*** and up.
+This project is tested on ***Node v6.10.0 to v8.9.0***.
 While earlier versions of node may be compatible, they have not been tested or verified.

 `JDK 1.8:` Install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start `Selenium Server` nothing else.